 Morton's neuroma results from irritation or thickening of one nerve, which can cause severe pain between the toes or on the ball of the foot.
-It was first described in 1876 and is not a true neuroma, despite resulting in neuropathic pain.
+This condition was first described in 1876 and is not a true neuroma, despite resulting in neuropathic pain.

-- Wearing ill-fitting shoes (e.g. tight, pointed-toe or high-heeled shoes)
+- Wearing ill-fitting shoes (e.g., tight, pointed-toe or high-heeled shoes)

-- Abnormalities of the foot structures (e.g. flat feet, high arches, bunions or hammertoe)
+- Abnormalities of the foot structures (e.g., flat feet, high arches, bunions or hammertoe)

 The patient consultation should involve a discussion about the symptoms, including the:

 - Personal risk factors (e.g., types of shoes worn during work or sports activities)

 A physical examination and motion tests can be used to diagnose the condition.
 In some cases, further diagnostic tests such as X-ray imaging may be required.